peak-ai/platform-global-images/workspace/python/ds-pack/2.1.0-base-python-3.8.18/README.md

 cweijan.vscode-database-client2   6.6.3
 ```

+### VS Code Tunneling

+The image supports creating [remote tunnels](https://code.visualstudio.com/docs/remote/tunnels).
+For simplicity the image comes in handy with some node/bash scripts which can be used to `initialise`, `start`, `stop`, and `restart` the remote tunnels.
+More info can be found [here](./TUNNELING.md).

 ## Building the image
 To build the image locally, run the docker build command and pass in the required build arguments:
 ```